ZacharieALES/porta-java/README.md

 2. *getConstraints()*: create a String which contains all your formulation constraints.

     ```
-    /* Example of getConstraints() method implementation for the knapsack problem
+    /* Example of getConstraints() method implementation for the knapsack problem.
-    * The only constraint is: sum_i wi xi <= K
+    * Here there is only one constraint: sum_i wi xi <= K
     */
     public String getConstraints() throws UnknownVariableName {